 When the social worker actively and patiently listens to the person (the client), a sense of trust develops and the client feels that somebody is there to listen to them, and from here the healing process starts.
 The gestures, postures and facial expressions of the social worker play a vital role in exhibiting active listening skills.

-Another very fundamental skill for social worker is to have empathy.
-It plays a vital role in the problem solving process of a client.
+Another very fundamental skill for a social worker is to have empathy.
+It plays a vital role in the problem-solving process of a client.
 An empathetic attitude helps the worker to gain insight into the issue and intervene accordingly.
-It also prevents the worker from getting emotionally involved during the problem solving process.
+It also prevents the worker from getting emotionally involved during the problem-solving process.

-The social worker need to know every aspect of the problem and for this he or she has to ask some questions to the client.
+The social worker needs to know every aspect of the problem and for this, he or she has to ask some questions to the client.
 It needs a certain degree of skill as to how to put the question to the client to get the desired information.

-This fast changing world often witnesses emerging of new types of problems which needs to be addressed in a planned way.
-Social work is a decently paid job and surely it is a fulfilling career since it is a helping profession.
+This fast-changing world often witnesses emerging of new types of problems that need to be addressed in a planned way.
+A career in social work is a decently paid job and surely it is a fulfilling career since it is a helping profession.